ydamirkol/html-test-old/README.md

 ## for testing the code

 * please download all files and unzip them in one folder
-* run the file with the name :'google'
+* run the html file with the name :'google'